The worlds first iBeacon live documentary

 Results and Future Plans

-Door Into The Dark has since gained worldwide accolades and received incredible feedback.
+Door Into The Dark gained worldwide accolades and received incredible feedback.
 It premiered at Sheffield iDocs where Ingrid Kopp, Director of Interactive at the Tribeca Film Institute reviewed it as; ‘…Incredible.
 The kind of experience where the world feels different afterwards.’

 Calvium took our ideas and aims, and made them technically viable via creative solutions.
 It was Calvium’s input on our approach that led to the use of beacons in Door Into The Dark and we’ve never looked back.